m-aliabbas/WebAnalyzer1/Readme.md

 - npm (Node Package Manager)

 ### prepare screens
+tmux (short for "Terminal Multiplexer") is a terminal management tool that allows you to run multiple terminal sessions inside a single terminal window.
+It's especially useful for managing long-running processes on remote servers or when you want to keep sessions open even after disconnecting.
 1. To presistance running you need to install tmux.
 ```
 sudo apt install tmux